Click to expand/collapse

 Freshmen with under 24 hours of credit cannot buy out of the Housing Residency Requirement.

-You may also come by the Office of Housing at 252 Clement Hall and complete the Exemption form with Ms. Teresa Hibbard (731-881-7737).
+You may also come by the Office of Housing at 252 Clement Hall and complete the Exemption form with Ms. Teresa Hibbard in person (731-881-7737).

 Listen to a welcome message from Earl Wright, Director of Housing.

 The Office of Housing has a rolling deadline for housing applications.
 Applications can be taken up to the day the residence halls open.

 Need somewhere to stay over the summer?

 $890 for full summer or $1,330 for a private room

 $445 for one session or $665 for a private room

 $305 for Maymester only or $445 for a private room